elixir-lang/elixir-lang.github.com/_posts/2019-02-25-mint-a-new-http-library-for-elixir.markdown

 Another good use case for Mint is [GenStage](https://github.com/elixir-lang/gen_stage).
 If you write GenStage pipelines, it is most likely that you have a pool of producers that fetch data from external sources via HTTP.
 If you are using a high-level HTTP library, that comes with its own pool, now you have two pools, one of GenStage producers and another from the HTTP library.
 With Mint, you can have each GenStage producer manage its own connection, reducing overhead and simplifying the code.

 Of course, none of this stops you from building a connection pool on top of Mint.
 The point is exactly that Mint won't impose an architecture onto you.
-At the end of the day, we hope Mint will be a useful building block for more complex scenario and use cases
+At the end of the day, we hope Mint will be a useful building block for more complex scenario and use cases.

 ## HTTP1 and HTTP2